mia-platform/documentation/docs/console/design-your-projects/custom-resources/custom-resources.md

 Inside the modal you can also see the `apiVersion` and the `kind` of the Custom Resource of the selected version, to give you a better idea of the configuration you are selecting.

+A small tag will also inform you which is the *latest* version of the plugin, the latest stable version released.

 In case you need to update the `apiVersion` and the `kind` fields manually, completely changing the configuration of the Custom Resource, you can do so by clicking the *Detach from Marketplace* button on the menu:this will detach the Custom Resource from the original Marketplace item, causing the resource to be fully editable.
 However, you will not be able to use the Marketplace versioning feature anymore, and you will not be notified by any update made by the Marketplace creator of that item.